 This is the risk that the Company may suffer losses as a result of adverse exchange rate movement during the relevant period.
-As a policy, Company is covering all foreign exchange risk on account of import and loans so that Company may not be put to any loss situation due to adverse fluctuations in currency rates.
-There is periodical review of foreign exchange transactions and hedging by the Company's executives.
+As a policy, Company is covering all foreign exchange risk on account of company may not be put to any loss situation due to adverse fluctuations in currency rates.
+There is periodical review of foreign exchange transactions and hedging by the